washingtonpost/ans-schema/docs/proposals/2019-10-22-Geo-Restriction-Ids.md

-# Adding Geo-Restriction Information to the content_restrictions Trait
+# Adding Geo-Restriction IDs to the content_restrictions Trait

 # Problem